-Thinly sliced beef which has been lightly seared and tossed in a thick orange-based sauce.
 Orange Ginger Garlic Beef is a quick take-out inspired dish which packs a punch of flavour while using just a few fresh ingredients.
 The cooked beef is tossed in a thick, sweet sauce made with molasses and orange zest.
 It’s absolutely delicious!

 I wish I could find the right words to describe the deliciousness that is Orange Ginger Garlic Beef – wow!
 The flavours meld together so well to create the perfect balance of salt and sweet.
 The garlic and ginger add the right amounts of earthy undertones, while the fresh orange juice and zest adds a burst of freshness and sweetness.
 I’m seriously thinking of making a huge batch of the sauce just for every day use.